YanJIA-Nankai/YanJIA-Nankai.github.io/index.md

 # Welcome to Yan Jia's Homepage

 I'm a Lecturer Postdoctoral Fellowship in the College of Cyber Science at Nankai University.
 I received my ph.D. from School of Cyber Engineering at Xidian University in Dec.
 2020.
 I'm interested in discovering and understanding new design/logic security vulnerabilites in real-world systems, including IoT (currently main direction), Web/Browser, mobile, network and other systems.
+Our work helped many vendors (e.g., AWS, Microsoft, Google, IBM, Alibaba, Baidu, Apple, Samsung, etc.) improve their system security.

 ## Education